hashicorp/terraform-provider-aws/website/docs/r/guardduty_detector.html.markdown

 * `enable` - (Required) If true, enables [Malware Protection](https://docs.aws.amazon.com/guardduty/latest/ug/malware-protection.html) as data source for the detector.
   Defaults to `true`.

+### Features

+The `features` block supports the following:

+* `name` - (Required) Name of the feature to configure.
+See the [AWS GuardDuty documentation](https://docs.aws.amazon.com/guardduty/latest/ug/guardduty-feature-object-api-changes-march2023.html#guardduty-feature-enablement-datasource-relation) for the allowed feature names.
+* `enable` - (Required) If true, enables the feature, false to disable the feature.
+* `additional_configuration` - (Optional) Additional feature configuration block See [below](#additional-configuration).

+### Additional Configuration

+The `additional_configuration` block supports the following:

+* `name` - (Required) Name of the additional feature configuration.
+* `enable` - (Required) If true, enables the additional feature configuration, false to disable the feature.

 ## Attributes Reference